Golden Hour Roast: Slow-Roasted Chicken with Fennel and Citrus Glaze

 Roast

-Transfer to oven and roast for 25-30 minutes, until chicken is fully cooked (internal temp should be 175°F).
+Transfer to oven and roast for 25-30 minutes, until the thickest part of the thigh reaches 180–185°F — this is where dark meat becomes tender and luxurious.
 Broil for the last 2-3 minutes if the skin needs crisping.

-While the chicken roasts, combine honey, lemon juice, orange juice, and salt in a small saucepan over low heat.
-Warm gently until syrupy, just a few minutes.
-Brush over the chicken as soon as it comes out of the oven for a glossy, golden finish.
+While the chicken rests, combine honey, lemon juice, orange juice, and salt in a small saucepan.
+Warm gently over low heat until just syrupy — do not let it simmer.

 Finish & Serve